A historical guide to the workplace & the future of the office

 1729 saw the opening of the country’s second purpose-built office building, which was just as impressive as the first.
 Located on Leadenhall Street, East India House was the London headquarters of the East India Company, from which much of British India was governed until 1858.

-Open-plan workplaces are a bit like marmite: you either love them or you hate them.
+Open-plan workplaces are a bit like marmite: you either love them or you hate them (and post-COVID, it seems like more and more people are leaning towards ‘hate them’).
 Either way, it’s a layout that has dominated the history of office design.